uwcse440/web-cse440-au14/contributing.md

 I can then `git commit` my work and add a message.
 However, this only commits the files _locally_; meaning they will only appear on my computer, but not to the rest of the internet!
 To resolve this, we `push` our code after committing:

 	git push

+This is usually pretty apparent via the desktop applications.
+Files usually are automatically checked to be added by default in the desktop applications.

 ## <a name="pull_request"></a> Submitting a Pull Request